ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Like all Actions in this interface, the Send action is asynchronous.

-Connection -> Sent&lt;contentRef>
+Connection -> Sent&lt;msgRef>

-The Sent event occurs when a previous Send action has completed, i.e., when the data derived from the Content has been passed down or through the underlying Protocol Stack and is no longer the responsibility of the implementation of this interface.
-The exact disposition of Content when the Sent event occurs is specific to the implementation and the constraints on the Protocol Stacks implied by the Connection's transport parameters.
-The Sent event contains an implementation-specific reference to the Content to which it applies.
+The Sent event occurs when a previous Send action has completed, i.e., when the data derived from the Message has been passed down or through the underlying Protocol Stack and is no longer the responsibility of the implementation of this interface.
+The exact disposition of the Message when the Sent event occurs is specific to the implementation and the constraints on the Protocol Stacks implied by the Connection's transport parameters.
+The Sent event contains an implementation-specific reference to the Message to which it applies.

 Sent events allow an application to obtain an understanding of the amount of buffering it creates.
 That is, if an application calls the Send action multiple times without waiting for a Sent event, it has created more buffer inside the transport system than an application that only issues a Send after this event fires.

-Connection -> Expired&lt;contentRef>
+Connection -> Expired&lt;msgRef>

-The Expired event occurs when a previous Send action expired before completion; i.e. when the data derived from the Content was not sent before its Lifetime (see {{send-lifetime}}) expired.
+The Expired event occurs when a previous Send action expired before completion;
+i.e. when the Message was not sent before its Lifetime (see {{send-lifetime}}) expired.
 This is separate from SendError, as it is an expected behavior for partially reliable transports.
-The Expired event contains an implementation-specific reference to the Content to which it applies.
+The Expired event contains an implementation-specific reference to the Message to which it applies.

-Connection -> SendError&lt;contentRef>
+Connection -> SendError&lt;msgRef>

-A SendError occurs when Content could not be sent due to an error condition: some failure of the underlying Protocol Stack, or a set of send parameters not consistent with the Connection's transport parameters.
-The SendError contains an implementation-specific reference to the Content to which it applies.
+A SendError occurs when a Message could not be sent due to an error condition: some failure of the underlying Protocol Stack, or a set of send parameters not consistent with the Connection's transport parameters.
+The SendError contains an implementation-specific reference to the Message to which it applies.

 ## Send Parameters {#send-params}